thinktecture/Thinktecture.Blazor/README.md

 ## [Thinktecture.Blazor.PwaUpdate](src/Thinktecture.Blazor.PwaUpdate/README.md)

-This package allow you to receive a message as soon as a update of your application is ready for installation.
+This package allows you to display a notification as soon as an update of your application is ready for installation.

 ## [Thinktecture.Blazor.GrpcWeb.DevTools](src/Thinktecture.Blazor.GrpcWeb.DevTools/README.md)